Amit-Thawait/amit-thawait.github.io/_posts/2016-12-15-stripe-integration-for-collecting-payments.md

 <script src="https://gist.github.com/Amit-Thawait/0b5cfea4e5327bdb5fa0eb463eeca419.js"></script>

+Again, you don't need the above code for tax integration.
+This is just to see how the taxjar API is and what all parameters it uses.

 There are two kinds of thing that you can sell on stripe :

 1. A physical thing that is shipped.